Scholarship and Financial Aid Overview

 At Catholic Theological Union, we work closely with accepted graduate students to assess the availability of need and merit-based aid to lower the cost of their CTU education.
 Through government loans, scholarship money, and student worker stipends, we are able to assist students with their financial and vocational needs.
 Approximately 65-70% of our lay students receive financial aid.

-The Augustus Tolton Pastoral Ministry Program provides lay men and women full-tuition scholarships for graduate theological study to practicing Black Catholics in the Archdiocese of Chicago.
+The Augustus Tolton Pastoral Ministry Program provides lay men and women full-tuition scholarships for graduate theological study to practicing Black Catholics active in paid or volunteer ministry in the Archdiocese of Chicago.

-The International Women’s Scholarship is available to lay women from developing countries who are seeking credentials for Roman Catholic ministries in their countries.
+The International Women’s Scholarship is available to lay women from developing countries who are seeking credentials for Roman Catholic ministries in their countries upon completion of a Master of Arts program.

-Diocesan Scholars Program offers partial tuition scholarship awards to lay men and women and women religious whose diocese commits to financing 1/3 of tuition.
-CTU will cover an additional 1/3 leave the student responsible for 1/3.
+The Diocesan Scholars Program is a tuition sharing program available to lay men and women and women religious whose diocese commits to financing 1/3 of tuition costs.
+CTU will cover an additional 1/3 leaving the student responsible for 1/3.

-General Scholarship Fund offers substantial tuition scholarship awards to lay men and women and women religious and diocesan priests.
+The General Scholarship Fund offers need-based tuition scholarship awards to lay men and women, women religious, and diocesan priests.

-The Seeds Scholarship was established to provide scholarship support to a student(s) in financial need who desires to study in the Holy Land but is unable to do so because of financial constraints.
+The Seeds Scholarship provides scholarship support to a student(s) in financial need who desires to participate in the Biblical Travel and Study Program but is unable to do so because of financial constraints.

 Finding Federal Aid